mufflyt/mystery_shopper/README.md

 Google Sheets (https://docs.google.com/spreadsheets/d/1-Cv-QFs9XdBfA0VMz-ww7_csti_3ZON9QeuWHoFmRjI/edit?usp=sharing) has the data from "phase1_needs to be called" dataframe.
 This is after the data has a NPI number and been grouped by US Census Bureau Division and 'practice_specialty'.
 The data then gets sampled.
 I uploaded the 509 rows to Google Sheets to have the group confirm phone numbers.
 ![Screenshot 2023-10-23 at 8 55 28 PM](https://github.com/mufflyt/mystery_shopper/assets/44621942/8bca6923-b36e-4757-a462-8eb098c07e09)

+The best way to confirm that the physician is included is to say "I'm calling from Dr. Johnson's office and we are confirming our referrals.
+Does Dr. X still take new patients?"

 [] For Phase 1 stress that people should make notes correcting the phone number and adding in how to get through the phone tree (e.g. "press 4 to make appointments")
 [] Healthgrades.com search the final Phase 1 list for physician ages [] Check the number of included and exlcuded for phase 1 to make sure the power analysis still works.